Lee Zeldin is back on the campaign trail

 Zeldin who was attacked less than three days ago while on tour in the Rochester area blames the attack on failed bail reform.
 The U.S. Attorney in Rochester said the suspect was arrested and charged with assaulting a member of congress using a dangerous weapon.

-Since the attack Zeldin’s team has ramped up their security efforts.
+Since the attack, Zeldin’s team has ramped up its security efforts.
 Zeldin said that crimes like this could have been prevented.

 “We need to repeal cashless bail.
 The attacker Thursday night, within hours was put back out onto the streets because of New York’s cash-less bail,”